wesnowm/aaronhardingj/README.md

 Pass the callback functions to the respective arguments.
 Assign them to a key.
 Toggle whether the <b>down()</b> function will run continuously, and if so, set the refresh rate.

-In this example, the message "key has been pressed" will appear in the console 10 times a second whilst the user is holding down the "a" key.
+In this example, the message "key has been pressed" will appear in the console 10 times a second whilst the user is holding down the "A" key.
 On release, the message "key has been released" will appear.

 ```javascript
 KeyController.add({